What’s the problem with homemade laundry detergent, you ask? It turns out, there are many.

-And don’t be too quick to think that homemade laundry detergent is the answer either.
+Don’t be too quick to think that homemade laundry detergent is the answer to all your laundry woes.

 But seriously, who ever knew that when you got married and started raising a few kids, laundry would become such a big part of LIFE?